 Upon Langhoff's release, he and his wife fled to Switzerland, where he established himself as a director and theatre organiser.
 He was heavily involved in anti-Nazi agitation.
 The most important project in which he was engaged, however, was writing his memoirs.
 As one of the earliest concentration camp inmates, Langhoff was fully aware of the importance of his story for the rest of the world, much of which had no idea what was going on under the Nazis.
 Fully consumed with this project, Langhoff wrote constantly:

-I went in the morning from half past 7 to 10 a.m. into the office of the publishing house and dictated there to a shorthand typist.
+I went in the morning from half past seven to 10am into the office of the publishing house and dictated there to a shorthand typist.
 In the afternoon when the rehearsal was over I got the carbon copies.
 I was reading them for correction until the performance started.
 The next morning these pages were already sent to the press while I continued dictating.

 When the book was published it became a bestseller in Switzerland, the first edition selling out within three days.
 Editions in several other languages followed, including an English-language version that was widely read in Britain and the United States.
 One of the first published depictions of life in the Nazi camps, it also remains one of the most detailed.
 Despite Langhoff's successes in Switzerland, he was eager to contribute to the development of post-war Germany, returning to Düsseldorf in 1945 and then, in 1946, to the socialist GDR.
 There he was to establish himself as one of the central figures in the East German theatrical world, a role his son Thomas would take over upon his death of cancer in 1966.